 It's now the time to let others in the limelight for a series of speeches and Burns' poetry recitals.
 This is also the time you've been most anxiously waiting for:

 The Toast to the Lassies is something quite different.
 This involves a speech specifically written to celebrate women, particularly those in the crowd.
 Rabbie adored women (note the plural here) and this toast is a tongue-in-cheek tribute to the fairer sex.

-Finally, to bring the night to magnificent end, the guest sing Auld Lang Syne, one of Burns most famous songs that's of course, traditionally sang (read: shouted) on New Year’s Eve.
+Finally, to bring the night to a magnificent end, the guest sing Auld Lang Syne, one of Burns most famous songs that's of course, traditionally sang (read: shouted) on New Year’s Eve.

 The song brings the night to an uplifting end, uniting everyone in the room in the name of good fun and high spirits!
-That is, unless there’s also a Ceilidh taking place, in which case the frivolities are far from over.
+That is unless there’s also a Ceilidh taking place, in which case the frivolities are far from over.
 This Gaelic gathering involves live folk music, group dancing and a dizzying amount of twirling.
 After a fair few Whiskies, anything goes.